-Our Citizen Science: Inquiry to Action program is designed to guide students from their driving question through the research process to taking concrete actions to address the problems they identify.
+Our Civic Science: Inquiry to Action program is designed to guide students from their driving question through the research process to taking concrete actions to address the problems they identify.

 These case studies can give you some guidance on what CELF engagement looks like in different contexts.

 Please get in touch with our Director of Education, Victoria Garufi, if you have any questions! firstname.lastname@example.org